SirPhoros/SirPhoros/README.md

 I am Cristóbal (he/they), a junior full-stack developer finding their place in the lively and technological community.
 Always learning and willing to improve our society.

 ## ⚡Fun facts about me ⚡
 - I started coding in high school, with C/C++.
 I self-learned most of it, and I created my first text-based game.
-After that, I gave it a try to C# in Unity and Python.
+After that, I gave it a try to C# in Unity and Python for games.
 - I have a background in Linguistics, Languages and Literature (degree in English Studies); however, I have always been more attracted to the scientific side of humanities.
 How we can collect data from human phenomena and see if there is any logical pattern to it.
 - I am from Southern Spain, more specifically Granada, in Andalusia; however, at the moment I am living in Manchester, UK.
 - In 2022, I gave coding a try, with an Udemy course, and after that I joined Northcoders for a 13-week bootcamp.